Geneva Initiative: Outline

 The Geneva Initiative addresses and presents a comprehensive solution to all issues vital to ensuring the end of the conflict and the realization of the national visions of both parties.
 It would give the Palestinians almost all of the West Bank and Gaza Strip drawing Israel's borders close to what existed prior to the Israeli control of territory at the culmination of the 1967 war.

 The plan has much similarity with the 2000 Camp David Summit and Taba Summit proposals, and Olmert's 2008 Napkin map.
 Only settlements along the Green Line would be annexed by Israel with mutual land swaps, including Ma'ale Adumim, Pisgat Ze'ev and Giv'at Ze'ev.
 In the Geneva Initiative, Ariel would be dismantled and the Palestinians be given more sovereignty over East Jerusalem.
 Jerusalem would be divided administratively, with East Jerusalem ("Al-Quds") serving as the capital of the Palestinian state and West Jerusalem ("Yerushalayim") as the capital of Israel.
 A Multinational Force would play an important role.
 In return for removing most of the Israeli settlements, the Palestinians would limit their "right of return" of refugees to Israel to a number specified by the Israeli government and would put an end to any further claims and demands from Israel.

+"The Holy Land Confederation" would modify the Geneva Initiative plan by giving settlers currently living in the future Palestinian state the option of permanent residency in Palestine, with an equal number of Palestinian refugees being allowed to reside in Israel.